Sheetalrana190/SEP_Assignment_3/README.md

 -	Integrates seamlessly with existing AI training pipelines using API endpoints.
 -	Implements an intuitive UI/UX that requires minimal onboarding for developers.

+---

+Note : Please view the Kanban bord here https://github.com/users/Sheetalrana190/projects/3

+It contain Epic that shows the priority from top to bottom with # number

+---
+# Thank You